 If you have any questions about this or other legal issues, call The Law Firm of Vaughn, Weber & Prakope, PLLC, at 516-858-2620, for a free consultation!

 In a recent chapter 13 bankruptcy case, IN RE WRIGHT, Bankr.
 Court, ED New York 2011, a debtor was NOT allowed to “strip off” a second mortgage held by Chase.
 At trial several issues were raised regarding how the Debtor’s appraiser conducted his appraisal.
 The Court found that the Debtor failed to meet its burden of establishing that Chase’s lien was wholly unsecured.

 A second mortgage can only be “stripped” and treated as unsecured if the chapter 13 debtor can prove that his/her home is not worth any more than their first mortgage.

 As always, the bankruptcy Law Firm of VAUGHN & WEBER, PLLC is here to assist you.
 We are conveniently located in the heart of Nassau County, Long Island, at 393 Jericho Tpke., #208, in Mineola, NY.
 Contact us at (516) 858-2620 to arrange a consultation with a bankruptcy attorney.

-What if your 2nd mortgage holder was willing to settle your second mortgage for 10% of the loan amount owed?
+Settle your second mortgage for 10% of the loan amount owed?

 Let’s say you owe 90k on your second mortgage and the bank is willing to accept 9k in full satisfaction.
 Not bad, right?
 Well, we have heard of such an offer!
-Generally, we would want to consider any issues or problems with the 1st mortgage holder.
-Additionally, among other things, we would want to determine if the Homeowner could and/or should file bankruptcy and “strip-off” the 2nd mortgage.
+Generally, we would want to consider any issues or problems with the first mortgage holder.
+Additionally, among other things, we would want to determine if the Homeowner could and/or should file bankruptcy and “strip-off” the second mortgage.
 At any rate, such an offer is certainly worthy of careful consideration.

 Can you stop paying your second mortgage?